artbrock/holochain_docs/DNA-Reference.md

  : (string) **Public** entries are automatically shared to the DHT after being committed to your chain. **Private** entries are NOT shared to the DHT, and remain only on your source chain. **Partial** entries mean selected fields are shared to DHT and structured for Merkle Proof of validation of those fields while not exposing hidden ones.

 ## DHT
 Settings for DHT behaviors and requirements specific to your application.
-(STATUS: NOT IMPLEMENTED -- will be complete with ticket [#151](https://github.com/metacurrency/holochain/issues/151)) Future features may possibly include parameters for saturation & multi-sig verification thresholds
+(STATUS: Not Completely Implemented -- will be complete with ticket [#151](https://github.com/metacurrency/holochain/issues/151)) Future features may possibly include parameters for saturation & multi-sig verification thresholds

+### Implemented:

 **HashType**
  : (string) Identifies hash type to be used for this application.
 Should be from the list of hash types from the [multihash library](http://multiformats.io/multihash/)

+### Not Implemented:

 **NeighborhoodSize**
  : (integer) Establishes minimum online redundancy targets for data, and size of peer sets for sync gossip.
 A neighborhood size of ZERO means no sharding (every node syncs all data with every other node).
 ONE means you are running this as a centralized application and gossip is turned OFF.
 For most applications we recommend neighborhoods no smaller than 8 for nearness or 32 for hashmask sharding.